 What is the consensus about restoring 1920s wooden box sets?
 I’ve just acquired 6 of these sets and want to know what to do with them.
 Should I leave parts as is or repaint and/or clean them; keep damaged inserts or make new ones; replace useless nails with screws and nuts; etc.?
 Thanks, Richard Hooper (email@example.com)

-Follow the Comments link for additional Gilbert Exchange announcements.
+Follow the Comments link above for additional Gilbert Exchange questions and comments.
 Items posted to The Gilbert Exchange will be removed after 30 days.

 As the publisher of Lucky Penny Publishing and the great granddaughter of A.C.
 Gilbert, I am pleased to offer the eBook version of his autobiography, The Man Who Lives in Paradise, for your eReader library.
 As a child I was told stories about my great grandfather and knew he was an Olympic athlete.
 From a young age, I believed if he could do it, I could do it.

 The ebook version of The Man Who Lives in Paradise, originally published in print in 1954, is now available for $9.99 at Lucky Penny Press. $2 of every sale benefits the A.C.
 Gilbert Heritage Society.